 - Parents or other legal guardians are responsible for the behavior of individuals in their care in the library.

-- The violation of federal or state laws or local ordinances will not be permitted on Library property.
-Possession of weapons, theft, vandalism and mutilation of Library property are criminal offenses and may be prosecuted.
-The Library reserves the right to inspect all bags, briefcases, backpacks and other such items when the staff has reason to believe this rule has been violated.
-The Library is not responsible for personal belongings left unattended.
+- The violation of federal or state laws or local ordinances will not be permitted on library property.
+Possession of weapons, theft, vandalism, and mutilation of library property are criminal offenses and may be prosecuted.
+The library reserves the right to inspect all bags, briefcases, backpacks, and other such items.
+The library is not responsible for personal belongings left unattended.

-- Consumption of alcoholic beverages is not permitted on Library property, except as part of a Library-sponsored program authorized by the Library Administration.
+- Consumption of alcoholic beverages is not permitted on library property, unless authorized by the library administration.